18-19th June 2010

 The Gap Year Buddy and I caught the bus from Singapore to Kuala Lumpur after a McDonald’s breakfast (somethings are just the same in any country).
 Our Aeroline coach wasn’t what I had expected.
-Instead of your average coach seats, this one had big seats with lots of leg room and some pretty good food.
-The in-bus movie was a bad quality copy of 2012, which was quickly replaced by The Blind Side, which mostly had no sound.
-This was still a step up from a lot of the buses I have frequented.
+Instead of your average coach seats, this one had big seats with lots of leg room and even some pretty good in-coach food.
+The in-coach movie was a bad quality copy of 2012, which was quickly replaced by The Blind Side, which mostly had no sound.
+Even so, this was still a step up from a lot of the buses I have frequented.

-We met them at Central Market, where I picked up some more bits, including a floral maxi dress and a scarf for an upcoming wedding we were going to with the family.
+We all met back at Central Market, where I picked up some more bits, including a floral maxi dress and a scarf for an upcoming wedding we were going to with our host family.
 We then went back to Chinatown for dinner but made the mistake of going to the first place we saw, instead of looking around to see what looked best.
-We chose an all-you-can-eat buffet which we were told was $4 but came to $7 in my case- I couldn’t really complain about the price but I’m not sure I got my money’s worth in terms of food.
-Still, it was a good place to get a beer and watch the footie- we’re going back a bit now, this was during the World Cup 2010 match was on that night.
+We chose an all-you-can-eat buffet which we were told was $4 but somehow came to $7 in my case.
+I couldn’t really complain about the price but I’m not sure I got my money’s worth in terms of food.
+Still, it was a good place to get a beer and watch whatever World Cup 2010 match was on that night.

 Fed and watered, we hit Chinatown’s market once again and found that it had completely transformed from what we had seen early.
 During the day, there were stalls lining the walkway selling various bits and pieces, now there was no walkway.
 Instead there were stalls upon stalls, selling everything you could think of: bags, purses, sunglasses, there were probably clothes too but I forget the specifics.